hgreen777/Algorithm-Visualiser/README.md

 - If no algorithm is in process, it will be reset (ie re-shuffled and sort started again from beginning)
 - Ensure if algorithm requires a sorted algorithm, this option is set to "True" else this could break the program.

+Algorithms that require a sorted array:
+- Binary Search
+- Jump Search

 # 👨‍💻 Algorithms Included
 - Linear Search
 - Binary Search